csiro-risk-assessment/mozzie/README.md

 all_pops = PopulationsAndParameters(g1, cell)
 ```

 In this case, when the lifecycle parameter (carrying capacity) is time-independent, it is convenient to set it now.
-In `CellDynamicsLogistic1_1`, the second slot in the populations and paramemters array contains the carrying capacity at the cell, so:
+In `CellDynamicsLogistic1_1`, the second slot in the populations and parameters array contains the carrying capacity at the cell, so:

 ```
 pop_and_param_array = all_pops.getQuantities()